For best experience please turn on javascript and use a modern browser!

 View list of Master's programmes

-Admission via second bachelor
+Admission via second Bachelor’s

 A pre-Master’s programme cannot contain more than 60 credits.
 If you have a greater deficiency, you are required to follow a second Bachelor's programme in order to be admitted to the Master's programme.
-You may in some cases be granted exemptions for parts of this second Bachelor's programme, depending on your previous education.
+You may in some cases be granted exemptions for parts of this second Bachelor's programme, depending on your prior education.

 Tuition fees